-The Directorate General of Insurance and Pension Plans (Spanish Supervisory Authority, hereinafter DGSFP) is the party responsible for the financial supervision of SOLUNION Seguros de Crédito, as it is based in Spain.

-The DGSFP is located at Paseo de la Castellana 44, Madrid (Spain), and has the following website: www.dgsfp.mineco.es.
+The Directorate General of Insurance and Pension Plans (Spanish Supervisory Authority, hereinafter DGSFP) is the party responsible for the financial supervision of SOLUNION, as it is based in Spain.
+The DGSFP has the following website: www.dgsfp.mineco.es.

 External audit